-Most of phone-freaks like me spend their days doing nothing but trying almost all custom ROMs and mods available out there to tell other what is good for them.
+Most of the phone-freaks like me spend their days doing nothing but trying almost all custom ROMs and mods available out there to tell others what is good for them.
 In doing so we often face a bootloop but that is not to say that only the third-party ROMs and mods are responsible for the problem.
 In most cases, however, it is some incompatible file imposed from outside that hinders the system files to work normally, resulting in a bootloop.

 While getting a bootloop on an Android phone is not a serious concern for an advanced user, it is surely enough to make a newbie or a noob tremble a little.
-Very often an average user begin to wonder if his phone is bricked or dead.
-In the present article I shall try to share with you some solutions that might help you recover your Android device from a bootloop.
+Very often an average user begins to wonder if his phone is bricked or dead.
+In the present article, I shall try to share with you some solutions that might help you recover your Android device from a bootloop.

 Bootloop is definitely one of the most undesirable situations a smartphone user can get into.
 It is shocking enough to make a new or basic user believe that he/she has bricked the device.
-It is true that in most cases you can recover your device to normal state but if you take precautionary steps, you could avoid it.
-Prevention is always better than the cure!
+It is true that in most cases you can recover your device to a normal state but if you take precautionary steps, you could avoid it.
+Prevention is always better than a cure!

 Things to be taken care of: